milabs/khook/README.md

 # Examples

+## Hooking of generic kernel functions

-An example of hooking of kernel function with known prototype (function is defined in `linux/fs.h`):
+An example of hooking a kernel function with known prototype (function is defined in `linux/fs.h`):
 ~~~
 #include <linux/fs.h> // has inode_permission() proto
 KHOOK(inode_permission);